Salesforce Negotiations · Independent Advisory

 ⚠️ Compliance Warning

-Internal Preparation — Add-On Deals
+Internal Preparation: Add-On Deals

-5. Benchmark add-on pricing — Seek pricing benchmarks or competitive quotes.
+Seek pricing benchmarks or competitive quotes.
 Salesforce list prices can be steep, but discounts of 70–80% are not unheard of for products in a growth phase or facing stiff competition.

 Real-World Scenario: Smart Expansion vs. Oversell

-📋 Case Example — Add-On Negotiation
+📋 Case Example: Add-On Negotiation

 Internally, he had lukewarm support for Tableau CRM; the analytics team was content with an existing BI tool.
 So he countered by decoupling the deal.
 He negotiated Sales Cloud expansion separately (solid discount at fiscal year-end) and told Salesforce the analytics would be evaluated independently.

-Result: Adoption was slow — the analytics team found it redundant.
+Result: Adoption was slow.
+The analytics team found it redundant.
 The company let Tableau go after the pilot, expanded core usage on good terms, and saved hundreds of thousands in potential fees.

-Common Traps to Avoid — Add-On Deals
+Common Traps to Avoid: Add-On Deals

-When multiple products are bundled, it becomes very hard to tell if you're overpaying for one.
-Insist on per-product pricing and discounts in writing so you can evaluate and drop any independently.
+Bundled Pricing Fog: When multiple products are bundled, it becomes very hard to tell if you are overpaying.
+Insist on per-product pricing and discounts in writing.

-If usage grows beyond the initial deal without renegotiating, you might pay full price for additional users.
-Actively manage each add-on's scope against its value.
+Shifting Scope Without Revisiting Terms: If usage grows beyond the initial deal without renegotiating, you might pay full price.
+See Salesforce Minimums & True-Ups.

-The more products you adopt, the less leverage you have long-term.
-Salesforce expects to "tax" that dependence.
+Becoming Too Reliant on One Vendor: The more products you adopt, the less leverage you have long-term.
 Keep some vendor diversity to maintain negotiation power.

-Enterprise license agreements (SELAs) pitched as "unlimited" always have caps or conditions.
-Read the fine print — true unlimited scope is rarely what it seems.
+Accepting "Unlimited" at Face Value: Enterprise licence agreements (SELAs) pitched as "unlimited" always have caps or conditions.
+Read the fine print.

 Conclusion: Winning the Salesforce Negotiation Game